BigPolarBear1/factorization/README.md

 Update: Bah, a little too quick making assumptions.
 Let me have a closer look at what going on with the math..
 I'll update everything shortly.

-UPDATE: OMG OFCOURSE.
-I NEED TO DO SAME ROOT BUT DIFFERENT LINEAR COEFFICIENT GENERATING THE SAME POLYNOMIAL VALUE.
-JUST LIKE IN THE PAPER.
-BUT NOW I UNDERSTAND IT.
-FUCK.
-Let me fix that PoC ASAP.